vivekverma52/totality-frontend-challenge/README.md

 Icons, such as RiMapPinLine, RiArrowDownLine, and RiArrowUpLine, enhance the user interface by visually representing features like location markers and dropdown menus.
-Here I have added the functionalities like filter, add to cart, Proceed to Payment.
+Here I have added the functionalities like filter, add to cart,Proceed to Payment.
+It is fully responsive website.